random-guys/swapi-frontend-developer-test/README.md

 - Use Vue which is our frontend stack
 - Include animation / Micro-interactions

-## Submission
-When you feel you're ready to submit, simply reply to the email sent  share a link to your github repo with a member of the product org team; or whoever first contacted you.
-Please make sure your repo is set to public otherwise we won't be able to see all your hard work!

 Finally, we'd like to say *Good luck!
 And have fun!*